jschaefer619/DH150-2020S/README.md

 ### Heuristic Four: Consistency and Standards

-* The website adhears to most web conventions.
+* The website adheres to most web conventions.
 * At the bottom of the website page, there are a series of links that reiterate some major features of the website.
 Some new names and catagories are used here.
 For instance, a \'happenings\' tab recategorizes the events and blog page under this heading.
 This is a minor change in the consistency to redress some of the website\'s features, and this is acceptable.

 ![Screen Shot 2020-04-08 at 1 36 38 PM](https://user-images.githubusercontent.com/56604738/78831148-02621f00-799e-11ea-82b6-c5475dca5640.png)

-* *Severity Rating 1*
+* *Severity Rating 0*

 ### Heuristic Five: Error Prevention